MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/server-platforms.md

     // Populate other properties on platformSettings.
     platform = new CollaborationPlatform(platformSettings);

-    // Register a handler to be alerted of each endpoint’s configuration as it is discovered. platform.RegisterForApplicationEndpointSettings(ApplicationEndpointDiscoveredHandler);
+    // Register a handler to be alerted of each endpoint’s configuration as it's discovered. platform.RegisterForApplicationEndpointSettings(ApplicationEndpointDiscoveredHandler);

     // Register a handler to be alerted of non-fatal failures after initial startup has succeeded.